 You may think that the youth of today spend much of their time online or on games consoles, but this is not the case.
-TV remains the medium that the young generation spend most of their time with and is the dominant medium for younger audiences.
-On average, 15-24 year olds spend 41% of their daily media usage watching TV, and younger viewers are more likely to talk to their peers about what they have seen on TV with 55% of 15-24 year olds talking to their friends face-to-face about adverts they have seen and 27% talking about TV ads online, via social networking sites such as Facebook and Twitter.
+TV remains the medium that the young generation spends most of their time with and is the dominant medium for younger audiences.
+On average, 15-24-year-olds spend 41% of their daily media usage watching TV, and younger viewers are more likely to talk to their peers about what they have seen on TV with 55% of 15-24-year-olds talking to their friends face-to-face about adverts they have seen, and 27% talking about TV ads online, via social networking sites such as Facebook and Twitter.

-Creative Spark have recently launched a new Video & Motion service which allow SME’s and large businesses to create a wide variety of TV Bumpers, Sponsors, Advertisements and more!
-Contact their team today or visit their site for more information.
+Creative Spark has launched a new Video & Motion service which allow SME’s and large businesses to create a wide variety of TV Bumpers, Sponsors, Advertisements and more!